-Alert Paediatric triage within 15 minutes performance remained poor due to lack of space to triage children and lack of alternative pathways.
+Paediatric triage within 15 minutes performance remained poor due to lack of space to triage children and lack of alternative pathways.
 There is no current evidence of harm but achieving this metric is very challenging.

 Medically fit for discharge issues were reported due to out of hospital capacity along with workforce capacity.
 This is further impacted by COVID-19 outbreaks within the local community hospitals and care homes.

 50% of the Serious Incidents reported were in relation to falls resulting in harm.
 The committee noted that this was a national trend and that the Trust was not an outlier.
 Additional capacity was open, therefore the metric "falls per bed days" had not changed.

-0 5 0 5 0 5 0 8 1 0 Workforce remains under pressure and is exacerbated by increased sickness absence linked to COVID-19.
+Workforce remains under pressure and is exacerbated by increased sickness absence linked to COVID-19.
 Short term resolution of the staffing issues is heavily linked to overseas recruitment, but medium-term options include attracting further UK trained nurse and developing new skill mixes.
 Innovative roles are being introduced such as Nursing Advocates, Maternity Support Workers and RNs on Paediatric wards to provide skill mix.
-Monitoring of the key quality and safety elements (such as falls, IPC and pressure ulcers) remained essential to evaluate missioning As falls, IPC and pressure ulcers) remained essential to evaluate new staffing models.
-The quality of the Maternity Dashboard, performance reports and the Serious Incident Report had all improved.
-It was evident that the quality of root cause analysis within the SI report had improved considerably.
-This has followed the introduction of the SEIPS tool The recognition and management of sepsis in ED settings has improved considerably Caesarean Section Robson Group feedback was expected during January 2022.
-The "named Doctor" for adult safeguarding is retiring and a replacement will be required The workforce risk remains the highest rated risk and indeed many of the other risks would be reduced if the workforce capacity issue could be solved.
+Monitoring of the key quality and safety elements (such as falls, IPC and pressure ulcers) remained essential to evaluate new staffing models.
+Assurance It was evident that the quality of root cause analysis within the SI report had improved considerably.
+This has followed the introduction of the SEIPS tool The recognition and management of sepsis in ED settings has improved considerably Advised Caesarean Section Robson Group feedback was expected during January 2022.
+The "named Doctor" for adult safeguarding is retiring and a replacement will be required Review of Risks The workforce risk remains the highest rated risk and indeed many of the other risks would be reduced if the workforce capacity issue could be solved.